Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 One of the famous hoodies from the Japanese brand BAPE.

-1. A Japanese fabric with a camo pattern, directly woven in jacquard
+1. A Japanese camo pattern fabric, directly woven in jacquard

-Since the color palette of this fabric is narrowed, the result is even more elegant.
+Since the color palette of this fabric is narrow, the result is even more elegant.

 On our shirt, you will find the emblematic pattern of military camouflage: woodland .

-But using this classic camo as is would have been very first degree: we needed a more refined result .
-And without marked color contrasts, otherwise you will have a visually “noisy” room.
+But using this classic camo as is would have been very first degree: we needed a more worked rendering .
+And without marked color contrasts, otherwise we would have a visually "noisy" piece.

 This is where jacquard comes in!
-Here it allows you to weave (and not print) this tone-on-tone pattern.
+It allows you to weave (and not print) this tone-on-tone pattern.

-When you have the fabric in front of you, the result is much more high-end and elegant than a classic cotton "military" fabric.
+When you have the fabric in front of you, the rendering is much more high-end and elegant than a classic cotton "military" fabric.

 There in terms of textures, you will be served.